-This page provides you with Software Engineer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Software engineer resume.
+This page provides you with Software Engineer resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Software Engineer resume.

 Let’s get straight into it, then!

 First of all, we strongly suggest the reverse-chronological layout: it is the perfect option to highlight your strengths and to show your top achievements.

 Make sure you use clear and legible fonts, allowing plenty of white spaces to create an enjoyable reading experience for the recruiter.

 What has also worked very well for other software engineers we have worked with in the past is the “Personal Projects” section: it is a unique and must-have brief paragraph that will definitely strengthen your application!

 Generally speaking, don’t forget that attention to detail and accuracy are two fundamental skills that employers automatically expect from professionals like you: avoid typos or any other kind of mistakes in your resume.

 Finally, it’s important to remind you to save your software engineering resume in a PDF format to keep your layout tidy and clean: we don’t hate Microsoft Word, but we want to give this your best shot!

 While writing your resume, you really need to think about your software engineering resume format.
 Your resume format helps the hiring manager easily scan your software engineer resume and find relevant information.